MrWolfZ/Conqueror/README.md

 ### CQS Introduction

 CQS is an acronym for [command-query separation](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) (which is the inspiration for this project and also where the name is derived from: conquer -> **co**mmands a**n**d **quer**ies).
-For a full exploration of why we chose this pattern as the foundation for one of the **Conqueror** libraries see the [motivation](#motivation) section.
-Here is a short explanation: the core idea behind this pattern is that operations which only read data (i.e. queries) and operations which mutate data or cause side-effects (i.e. commands) have very different characteristics (for a start, in most applications queries are executed much more frequently than commands).
-In addition, business operations often map very well to commands and queries.
-By following this separation in our application logic, we gain many benefits.
-For example, commands and queries represent a natural boundary for encapsulation and cross-cutting concerns can be solved generally according to the nature of the operation (e.g. caching makes sense for queries, but not such much for commands).
+The core idea behind this pattern is that operations which only read data (i.e. queries) and operations which mutate data or cause side-effects (i.e. commands) have very different characteristics (for a start, in most applications queries are executed much more frequently than commands).
+In addition, business operations often map very well to commands and queries, allowing you to model your application in a way that allows technical and business stakeholders alike to understand the capabilities of the system.
+There are many other benefits we gain from following this separation in our application logic.
+For example, commands and queries represent a natural boundary for encapsulation, provide clear contracts for modularization, and allow solving cross-cutting concerns according to the nature of the operation (e.g. caching makes sense for queries, but not such much for commands).
+With commands and queries testing often becomes more simple as well, since they provide a clear list of the capabilities that should be tested (allowing more focus to be placed on use-case-driven testing instead of traditional unit testing).

 #### CQS Basics